MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: access, right, security ms.date: 11/06/2019
+ms.search.keywords: access, right, security ms.date: 11/07/2019
 ms.author: sgroespe

 ---
-# Create Users According to the License
+# Create Users According to Licenses
-The following describes how you as an administrator create users and define who can sign in to [!INCLUDE[d365fin](includes/d365fin_md.md)], and which fundamental rights different user types have according to the license.
+The following describes how you as an administrator create users and define who can sign in to [!INCLUDE[d365fin](includes/d365fin_md.md)], and which fundamental rights different user types have according to the licenses.

 When users are created in [!INCLUDE[d365fin](includes/d365fin_md.md)], you can proceed to assign specific permissions to users through permission sets and to organize users in user groups for easy permission management.
 For more information, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).